ilmn-mouse-cecal/RiboZAP/README.md

 ## Overview

-**ribozap** is designed to generate custom RNaseH probes for metagenomic RNA samples without prior knowledge of the genomes or species present.
-This boosts the performance of the RiboZero Plus kit by targeting additional ribosomal RNA (rRNA) regions for depletion.
+**ribozap** is designed to generate custom RNaseH probes for metatranscriptomics samples without prior knowledge of sample compostion.
+Addition of these probes to RiboZero Plus Microbiome kit will significantly improve depletion of additional ribosomal RNA (rRNA) regions.

-Depleting rRNA, which typically constitutes 80–90% of total RNA, before sequencing significantly reduces sequencing costs and increases the coverage of biologically relevant transcripts.
+Depleting rRNA, which typically constitutes 80–90% of total RNA, before sequencing significantly reduces sequencing costs and increases the coverage of mRNA.

 ## Installation